 Market test – a trial run among controlled groups will give opportunity to match user expectation to app development goals

 QA and Testing – to test the apps functions and finalise its market readiness

-- App marketing and launch – the app must be marketed on all the channels where the target audience will be found.
+App marketing and launch – the app must be marketed on all the channels where the target audience will be found.
 Promotional videos, user guides and effective description will help make the app discoverable in the app store

 Knowledge of human behaviour and statistics are the two factors that will enable the social media app succeed.
 And application that can start a conversation, have items that will go viral and give the user memorable experience will grow, though the task of creating a social media app may sound insurmountable.
 This is an area that requires creativity and technical knowledge for growth.